Students are a menace on the road

 Time to see what it’s like.
 On a Tuesday afternoon, we board Rob Olieve’s line 5 bus at the central train station.
 Olieve has been a bus driver for thirty-nine years, and he’s watched traffic change outside his windshield.
 ‘It’s become so much busier.
 Cyclists are more unpredictable, more brazen.
 They know we can’t hurt them.
 I used to try and hit the gas a little to make them move, but you can’t do that anymore.’

 When they move aside and hit the slippery curb, they fall down right in front of me

 He still loves driving his bus, though.
 He manoeuvres his eighteen-metre vehicle around the corner into the Oosterstraat with ease, taking up practically the entire width of the road.
 Vans and containers are parked all over the sidewalk, as though the entire city is moving.

 We leave the bus on the Oostersingel and turn left into the W.A.
 Scholtenstraat, an infamous intersection.
-Van Leusen no longer bikes in the city, himself.
+Taxi driver Van Leusen no longer bikes in the city.
 ‘Way too dangerous.
 Fortunately, I don’t have to, because I actually live in the city centre.
 I just go everywhere on foot.’